microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

             	"~/Content/lightbox.css"));
 	````

-	Now save your changes and close BundleConfig.cs.
+	Now save your changes and close **BundleConfig.cs**.

-1. Open _Layout.cshtml in the project's Views/Shared folder and add the following statement just before the @RenderSection statement near the bottom:
+1. Open **_Layout.cshtml** in the project's Views/Shared folder and add the following statement just before the @RenderSection statement near the bottom:

 	```C#
 	@Scripts.Render("~/bundles/lightbox")
 	````

-	Save your changes and close _Layout.cshtml.
+	Save your changes and close **_Layout.cshtml**.

 1. You're almost there.
 The final task is to incorporate the lightbox viewer into the home page.
-To do that, open Index.cshtml (it's in the project's Views/Home folder) and replace the @foreach loop with the following code:
+To do that, open **Index.cshtml** (it's in the project's Views/Home folder) and replace the @foreach loop with the following code:

 	```HTML
 	@foreach (BlobInfo blob in ViewBag.Blobs)